microsoft/vscode-languageserver-node/README.md

       the client is ready.
     * removed the deprecated module functions on code2Protocol and protocol2Code converters.
 Use the corresponding properties on the LanguageClient instead to get access to the same converters used by the LanguageClient.
-    * due to the use of TypeScript 2.0.3 and differences in d.ts generation users of the new version need to move to TypeScript 2.0.3 as well.
+    * due to the use of TypeScript 2.x.x and differences in d.ts generation users of the new version need to move to TypeScript 2.x.x as well.
+    * `activeSignature` and `activeParameter` where incorrectly declared as optional in `SignatureHelp`.
+They are now mandantory.
     * Request and notification types have an additional property '_'.
 This property is to improve TypeScript type inference and can savely be set to undefined when a request of notification type is created.
 For example:
 ```ts